Tarot Cards vs Oracle Cards: What Makes Them Different?

 Can I Use Tarot and Oracle Cards Together?

-I like to use both decks in a reading but I use the tarot cards to give me the full picture of a situation while I use an oracle card to end off a reading with something inspirational.
+I like to use both decks in reading but I use the tarot cards to give me the full picture of a situation while I use an oracle card to end off a reading with something inspirational.
 Most times, the oracle card sums up the story presented in the tarot card reading!
 Should I be surprised?

 Sometimes, I will use one set of tarot cards to give me a generalized impression of the person asking the question then switch over to another deck of tarot cards to get answers on a relationship.
 At one point, I was only using oracle cards for readings as they resonated deeply with me and my business at the time.